Understanding Memory Loss & Memory Care Communities

 Memory care communities are specialized long-term care facilities that provide care and housing to seniors with dementia, Alzheimer’s, and other cognitive conditions.
 Specially trained caregivers help residents with self-care and communication, and the properties are also well-equipped to manage safety concerns and symptoms like aggression, confusion, or wandering.

-Memory care facilities can be free-standing and independently operated, but most are special units contained within a nursing home, assisted living facility, or a continuing care retirement community (CCRC, also called a life plan community).
+Memory care facilities can be free-standing and independently operated, but most are special units contained within a nursing home, assisted living facility, or a continuing care retirement community (CCRC, also called a life plan community that offers independent living as well).
 If you are considering a memory care facility for a loved one, you should be aware that costs are going to be higher than other long-term care options because of the skilled nursing required within these units.